mhogg/pyoctree/README.rst

 --------

 -  vtk >= v6.2.0 or >= v7.0 (for outputting a vtk file for viewing octree structure in Paraview)
--  Cython >= v0.20 and a C++ compiler for building the extension module from source.
+-  A C++ compiler for building the extension module from the provided cpp file (already cythonized).
 Suggested compilers are:
    -  *The Microsoft C++ Compiler for Python 2.7* if using Python 2 on Windows
    -  *Microsoft Visual C++ 2015 (14.0)* if using Python 3 on Windows
    -  *gcc* on Linux
    -  *Mingw32* on Windows or Linux
+- Cython >= v0.20 and a C++ compiler to build from source

 Note that a compiler is not required if installing using the provided Python wheel.